Michigan football CB Will Johnson's measured return to play paying off at right time

 "You can't just go into Week 2, Week 3 without having done all that and say you're going to be where you were.
 That's four weeks of training camp, of practicing every day, drills every day.
 I think as he's been able to make up that time a little bit and get to his five- to six-week progression, I think he's really starting to be the Will we all know.
 I think he'll be a huge factor for us down the stretch."

-This season, Johnson has 12 tackles, one for a loss and the highlight of his season, a 36-yard interception return for a touchdown at Minnesota; fun-fact, the Wolverines have returned more interceptions for touchdowns (4) than the first team defense has allowed touchdowns (3) all season.
+Johnson has 12 tackles this season, one for a loss and the highlight of his season, a 36-yard interception return for a touchdown at Minnesota.
+(The Wolverines have returned more interceptions for touchdowns (4) than the first-team defense has allowed touchdowns (3) all season.)

-While there were times it was hard to hold back, Johnson said everything was always with this time of year in mind.
+There were times it was hard to hold back, Johnson said, but everything was planned with the second half of the season in mind.

 “I think that was the reason I was sitting out, just trying to make sure I was ready for these games and this last stretch of the year,” Johnson explained after practice earlier this week.
 “Just continue to improve and not set myself back at all, so I think I’m in a good spot right now and I’m continuing to try to get in an even better spot."

-Johnson had a season-high five tackles in his last game at MSU, as he's allowed just four receptions in coverage on seven targets for 86 yards, according to PFF.
-As Michigan prepares to play Purdue (7:30 p.m., NBC) on Saturday at Michigan Stadium, Johnson expects to take another step.
+Johnson had a season-high five tackles at MSU, and has allowed four receptions in coverage this season on seven targets for 86 yards, according to PFF.

+He expects to take another step when Michigan faces Purdue on Saturday (7:30 p.m., NBC) in a rematch of last year's Big Ten title game at Michigan Stadium.

 “Every week, I continue to get healthier, stronger, faster,” Johnson said Tuesday night.
 “I’m just trying to keep improving every week.
 My knee’s feeling great right now, so I’m pretty much getting back to 100%.”